Conservation of a threatened beetle

 For further information about the beetle see Theresa Talley's website: http://web.mac.com/tsinicrope/iWeb/Site/VELB%20info/VELB%20info.html

-More recent work in collaboration with my Ph.D. student Theresa Talley has begun to investigate the relationship between the beetle and its host plant, elderberry, which needs to reach a minimum size (and age) before being suitable for the beetle.
+More recent work in collaboration with my Ph.D. student Theresa Talley investigated the relationship between the beetle and its host plant, elderberry, which needs to reach a minimum size (and age) before being suitable for the beetle.
 When habitat is destroyed and new habitat is planted through mitigation there is a time period before the habitat becomes suitable; this ‘lag time’ means that even when habitat losses are well-mitigated there is a temporally substantial loss of habitat that could destabilize populations.
-We are using habitat restoration, mitigation and natural sites to explore site age, the amount of suitable beetle habitat available and how this influences population presence and abundance.
-This project will yield both practical information about mitigation and habitat restoration practices and useful ecological information about a species which is puzzling because it persists at low densities.
-Funding for this work is being sought through the Sacramento Area Flood Control Association, Sacramento County Parks, and a CalFed grant was submitted in collaboration with The Nature Conservancy’s Sacramento River Office in Chico, CA in October 2001.
-This work will help produce a population viability model, which will be tested and used to aid management decisions.
+We used habitat restoration, mitigation and natural sites to explore site age, the amount of suitable beetle habitat available and how this influences population presence and abundance.
+This project yielded both practical information about mitigation and habitat restoration practices and useful ecological information about a species which is puzzling because it persists at low densities.
+The results aid conservation by providing a scientific backing for conservation and management decisions.

 Current and Past Collaborators on this work include:

-Gary Huxel, University of South Florida.
-Gary's Homepage (ghuxel AT chuma1.cas.usf.edu).
+Gary Huxel, University of Arkansas ghuxel AT uark.edu

-Sharon K. Collinge, University of Colorado.
-Sharon's Homepage (Sharon.Collinge AT Colorado.edu)
+Sharon K. Collinge, University of Colorado Sharon.Collinge AT Colorado.edu

 Male Valley Elderberry Longhorn Beetle, @ Richard Arnold